build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 }
 ```

 Upon clicking "Update Policy" the role should be ready for use by GitLab CI.
 Note the Role ARN which is available on this page, as it will be used in a [later step](#write-the-instructions-for-the-cicd-pipeline).
+To learn more about creating the trust policy, check out the [GitLab documentation page](https://docs.gitlab.com/ee/ci/cloud_services/aws/).

 ### Create the AWS Resources Manage Terraform State